drahciry/C-CPP/README.md

 ## Update 12/06/2025 - 1.2

 - I was edited 'Phrase Analyzer' because I forgot the cases where vowels are capitalize.
 I append too new program with focus in strings.
 I plan to add more.

+## Update 13/06/2025

+- I have created more programs for strings.
+There will be more programs with this focus.